-If a virtual machine (VM) instance requires a fixed internal IP address that does not change, you can obtain a static internal IP address for that VM using one of the following options:
+If a virtual machine (VM) instance requires a fixed internal IP address that does not change, you can obtain a static internal IP address for that VM by using one of the following options:

 - Reserve a new static internal IP address and then assign the address when creating the VM.